 Receiving Advice and Support from an Advisor and Others

-CSRB Hearing Procedure (Responsibility Determination)
+CSRB Hearing Procedure

 The Chairperson of the CSRB panel will preside in all hearings.
-The Chairperson will maintain decorum during hearings and will be the final arbiter in questions of policy, standards, and procedure.
+The Chairperson will maintain decorum during hearings and will be the final arbiter of all questions of policy, standards, and procedure.
 The Chairperson makes decisions about the admission or exclusion of information and witness testimony.
 The CSRB, under the guidance of the Chairperson, may consider any testimony or evidence it has reason to believe is trustworthy and relevant.

 In general, Community Standards Review Board hearings will proceed in the order outlined below.
 However, the Chairperson retains discretion to alter the order of the hearing process, as needed.